Admission Requirements for Creative Writing, MFA

 - You will be responsible for obtaining a UK standard visitor Visa (if necessary) for the Scotland residency.

-View the Graduate Tuition and Fees for the 2022-2023 academic year.
+View the Graduate Tuition and Fees page.

 Funding packages of between $1,000 and $3,000 are available.
 Every student accepted to the program will be considered for these funding packages.
 Also, at least one TA position will be offered per cohort—only students who apply before the March 1 priority deadline will be eligible for this TAship.
 This is separate from the financial aid opportunities outlined below.